Upper School Clubs

 Junior Thespian Society | WA Junior Thespian Troupe #89714

 Junior Thespians focus on maintaining a learning community where talents in the arts are shared and celebrated.
-Also, students can develop new skills and explore various elements of theatre.
+Additionally, students can develop new skills and explore various elements of theatre.
 Furthermore, students have opportunities to participate in district and state competitions.
-Club dues are $40 for new members and $20 for returning members.
+Club dues are $40.00 for new members and $20.00 for returning members.

 Prerequisites